What Tools or Instruments are Used to Test Internet Speeds?

 • A recently rebooted smart phone or tablet tend to provide faster results

 Although they are a realistic measure of what each individual device is getting, they could only be used to troubleshoot themselves (e.g., move it to the 5 GHz band or to a wired connection, if supported, or it may be time to reboot it, etc.), but shall not be taken as a true measurement of the Internet access link under test.
 However, the main potential problem happens when subscribers take this data as true and start calling their service providers to complain about their Gigabit service only reaching 123 or 614 Mbit/s, or that the image quality from their streaming device (connected to 2.4 GHz Wi-Fi) is not as expected (e.g., no 4K UHD).
-They could trigger expensive truck rolls or spread rumors/reviews of poor service (QoS and QoE).
+They could trigger expensive truck rolls or spread rumors and reviews of poor service (QoS and QoE).

 The results above are from a 1 Gbit/s Internet access service (DOCSIS 3.1) and only the wired (1000BASE-T) MAC computer and Apple TV 4K devices were able to provide reasonable results.
-However, they would also be worthless if they are used to check services >1 Gbit/s, since they are limited by their LAN interfaces.
-This is where dedicated hardware-based internet access speed test instruments shine, as they can consistently test 1G, 10G, 25G, 50G, 100G and beyond, without any performance degradation.
+However, they would also be worthless if they are used to check services >1 Gbit/s, since they are limited by their 1000BASE-T LAN interfaces.
+This is where dedicated hardware-based internet access speed test instruments shine, as they can consistently test 1G, 10G, 25G, 50G, 100G, 400G and beyond, without any performance degradation.

-Soft Options for Consumers/Subscribers & Small Business
+Tips: Soft Options for Consumers/Subscribers & Small Business

 There are other speed test providers you may try, to compare results, like Fast.com, WiFiman.com, Google (search for 'speed test'), etc. If you are experiencing video call or streaming issues, those services may offer their own dedicated speed tests.
 For example, use Netflix's Fast.com to check streaming throughput performance, directly against their media servers.